cybermouflons/CCSC-CTF-2024/misc/superguesser/README.md

 ## Description

-The machines seem to live and breathe in binary.
-Use that against them and capture the flag.
+The machines live and breathe in binary.
+Search for ways to use that against them and capture the flag.